Codes and Policies

 Ground marshals work on the front line at rugby league games dealing with crowd control and potential situations of conflict to ensure the inappropriate actions of a few don't ruin the overall sporting experience for everyone else.
 Just like administrators, officials and coaches, they are an essential part of making our sporting code a respectful one and to run smoothly without incident.

-Click here for information on dealing with incidents, conflict resolution advice and scenarios.
+For information on dealing with incidents, conflict resolution advice and scenarios, visit the website.

 The NRL understands the enormous value of social networking forums to promote our sport and celebrate the achievements and successes of everyone involved.
 However, new technologies and social networking websites have greatly increased the potential for bullying or discrimination through inappropriate and unlawful comments.
 The NRL will not tolerate abusive, discriminatory, intimidatory or offensive statements being made online.

-Click here to see the Social Media Policy template and videos.
+To see the Social Media Policy template and videos, visit the website.